 Advantages of the contraceptive implant are:

-- once inserted (put in) you can forget about it for three years
+- Once inserted (put in) you can forget about it for 3 years.

-- it can last up to three years
+- It can last up to 3 years.

 Once the contraceptive implant has been inserted your vaginal bleeding pattern (period) will change.
 It might be more often or irregular (at odd times).
-Around 20 per cent of women will have no bleeding at all (this is not harmful to the body).
+Around 20% of women will have no bleeding at all (this is not harmful to the body).
 Frequent or prolonged bleeding may get better with time.
 Some medications can help with this bleeding, speak to your doctor or nurse.

 Other possible side effects for a small number of users can include: